 Estimate your cost to attend IUP, including tuition, fees, and room and board.

-Depending on your status and the program of study you choose, Summer tuition and fees vary.
-Below you'll find tables that provide an estimate of the breakdown and total for taking 3 or 6 credits during a summer session.
+Depending on your status and the program of study you choose, summer tuition and fees vary.
+Below, you’ll find tables that provide an estimate of the breakdown and total for taking three or six credits during a summer session.

 Costs are broken down by undergraduate and graduate for: in-state, out-of-state, non-resident discount (undergraduate only), and distance (online) education.
 There are also different fees for select graduate programs; see the differential graduate tuition